CarlOrff/archive/readme.md

 ## Requirements

 There is an [image on Docker Hub](https://hub.docker.com/r/archaeopath/archive.pl-docker) now.
-It is strongly recommended to emply it.
+It is strongly recommended to prefer it over self-install or Windows binaries.

 Perl 5.24 (earlier versions not tested but it is likely to work with every build that is capabale of getting the required modules installed).
 If there are issues with installing the `XMLRPC::lite` module, do it with CPAN's `notest` pragma.